TheMagicSmoke/rock-paper-scissor-python-gui-game/README.md

 * The application uses images which are stored in the Images folder.

 * The cx_Freeze Python Module has also been implemented here to convert this program into an executable.
 Hence a computer without standard Python installation can also run this.
 But it has to be a 64-bit system.
 The setup file used to configure cx_Freeze has been added to this repo called setup.py

 * The executable version of the application consists of the rest of the files in this repository.
 To run the executable version, double-click rockpaperscissor_v2.exe .
+The source code python file however has only been tested working in Python 3.6 .
 ```

 ## ***RULES OF THE GAME***